UPCOMING COURSES AND EVENTS

-In this this two-day course, students learn the measures that are required to reduce impacts to protected species during seismic surveys on the first day of class.
-The second day will cover animal identification, followed by exams on animal identification and on the regulations discussed in class.
-While lodging is not included, the following materials are supplied and included in the nonrefundable $750 course fee (competitive student/recent graduate, group, and military/veteran and nonprofit discounts available).
+In this this two-day PSO Certification Course, students learn the measures that are required to reduce impacts to protected species during geological & geophysical surveys on the first day of class.
+The second day will cover animal identification, followed by exams on animal identification and on the regulations discussed in class, however, the examinations may be taken on the following day.
+The following materials are supplied and included in the nonrefundable course fee for PSO Training.

 • Large whale identification charts showing blows, surface profiles, and flukes

 • Sea turtle reference chart showing head shape, scute numbers, etc.

 • Career guidance on applying for PSO positions